richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

    *Authentication confirms who you are, while authorization determines what you can do once identified.*

 2. **C** - It filters rows so users see only the data they are allowed to view
-   *Rowlevel security applies predicates so each user sees only their permitted subset of data.*
+   *Row-level security applies predicates so each user sees only their permitted subset of data.*

 3. **B** - It encrypts data at rest to protect physical files and backups
    *Transparent Data Encryption secures data on disk and in backups without changing application code.*